Skip to main content

 Stopped 'em in their tracks sir!
 The cavalry brawl is going rather the way of the Swedes, my ordinary averages expand to meet the threat, but lose a base to the Swedish charge.
 Cromwell's horse on the left has also lost a base, but so have the Swedes, while the horse of Cromwell himself also lose a base, but the Swedes lose two!
 My yellow foot unit, assisted by their general, has made good time up table and has moved to support the reds.

 The Swedish foot salvo again and crash in, causing untold damage (two bases and a wound), but our return of fire and combat causes three bases on him, leaving it all in the balance.
-My left hand Parlimentatian horse fails to hold and scatteres, but the Cromwellian horse surpass themselves and see off two units of the Swedish horse, which in turn does in the third unit, allowing my unmolested Parlimentatry horse unit to turn 180 and speed to help the reds and yellows, who themselves are doing a fine job beating up Swedes.
+My left hand Parlimentatian horse fails to hold and scatters, but the Cromwellian horse surpass themselves and see off two units of the Swedish horse, which in turn does in the third unit, allowing my unmolested Parliamentary horse unit to turn 180 and speed to help the reds and yellows, who themselves are doing a fine job beating up Swedes.

 In the centre, Swedish foot do what Swedish foot do so well, and chew lumps out of my front line!
 My blues and black superiors are somewhat absent from this photo having hightailed it.
 However, my shattered Green unit pull it out the bag and break an already damaged unit of superior Swedish foot, redemption?